 Although the statute of limitations on medical negligence cases is 3 years, the sooner you seek legal advice the better – so that as many of the details as possible remain fresh in your mind and the memory of anyone else involved.
 Additionally, the more recent the incident, the easier your medical records will be for us to find and access.

 What happens next?

-We may even be able to secure a settlement at this stage in the process if your case is particularly strong, as often simply receiving such a letter from a qualified medical negligence solicitor is enough to provoke an admission of guilt.
-However, in most cases there will be an ongoing negotiation around how much compensation is appropriate given the extent of your injury or illness, the financial impact of it, and how much of it was directly caused by the treatment you received.
-In this instance your solicitor will be able to negotiate on your behalf to get you the best possible outcome.
+We may even be able to secure a settlement at this stage in the medical negligence claims process if your case is particularly strong, as often simply receiving such a letter from a qualified medical negligence solicitor is enough to provoke an admission of guilt.
+However, in most cases, there will be an ongoing negotiation around how much compensation is appropriate given the extent of your injury or illness, the financial impact of it, and how much of it was directly caused by the treatment you received.
+In this instance, your solicitor will be able to negotiate on your behalf to get you the best possible outcome.

 If, however, no admission of guilt is forthcoming at this stage, the NHS still has a legal duty under the Data Protection Act to respond to the request for your medical records within 40 days – although they may charge to do so, up to £10 for digital records, and up to £50 for any records which are held manually.